 Owner input is obviously lacking for the spanking-new 2011 Outlander Sport, but early returns from professional reviewers are decidedly mixed.
 Tepid acceleration and dodgy handling are among this little crossover’s downsides, while spiffy looks, a smooth ride, and wallet-friendly base price try to compensate.
 Mitsubishi, meanwhile, has high hopes for this subcompact CUV, but time will tell.

-Talk about the 2011 Mitsubishi Outlander Sport
+What's your take on the 2011 Mitsubishi Outlander Sport?

 Mitsubishi Outlander Sport Questions